Skip to main content

 Connection Management

-When operation is completed, session is closed or returned to pool and kept ready for next requests.
+When operation is completed, session is closed.

 Error Management